dozierk/Doggy-Van/README.md

 The user will click on which option they think is correct.

-If they choose correctly, the background will flash green.
+If they choose correctly, the word CORRECT will show in the top left of the screen.

-If they choose incorrectly, the background will flash red.
+If they choose incorrectly, the word INCORRECT will show in the top right of the screen.

-This game makes use of basic animation and use of AVFoundation framework.
-Also creates the need for arrays and functions.
+This game makes use of basic flip page animation and the MVC design pattern.
+Implemented for loops, extensions, and a temporary dictionary which I plan to replace with a third party library at a later time.